-Turkish authorities send back Syrian refugees to war, says the Guardian.
+Turkish authorities send back Syrian refugees to war, says The Guardian.
 What are the other tensions between Turkey and Syria and how does it feel being a refugee?
-A story of Baraa Terkawi (23), a Syrian refugee living in Belgium.
+Baraa Terkawi (23), a Syrian refugee living in Belgium, tells his story.

 Do you feel unpleased with the way people treat you as an immigrant in Belgium?

-Was it difficult to cross the border of Belgium due to the problems with fleeing across the Turkish border?
+Was it difficult to emigrate to Belgium due to the problems with fleeing across the Turkish border?

 What were the reasons for escaping from Syria?
 Was the war the main reason?